Jewish Cemetery at Choa Chu Kang Singapore

 And finally 11 months and every anniversary.

 I like the quote by Rabbi Nissim which reads "Earth You are, and to Earth You will Return" [Genesis 3:19].
-It is always a reminder for us we can't escape faith but to make good use of our time here.
+It is always a reminder for us we can't escape faith and to make good use of our time here.

-Rabbi Nissim Zawdy explaining to use about the Jewish Funeral rites
+Rabbi Nissim Zawdy explaining about the Jewish Funeral rites

 A clean smooth pebbles being placed on top or in front of some of the tombstones to symbolises remembrance of the deceased and that they are not forgotten.
 Stone also last forever and therefore makes more sense to be used instead of flowers.
 Another lesson i learn is they do visit to pray to the person but to pray to God and therefore in Judaism, the cemetery is a place of reflection- reflection of life and death.